Mimi's Organic Eats » Recipes » Cookies

 - Freeze Dried Strawberries: These cookies are made with organic freeze dried strawberries.
 This allows them to get flavor and color without excess moisture.
 You don't want to use fresh strawberries in this recipe.

 - Lemon: I use an organic lemon in the filling to create the flavor.
-If you don't have a lemon, you could use a lemon extract or flavoring too.
+We use both the lemon juice and the lemon zest.
+If you don't have a lemon, you could use a lemon extract or flavoring too but you usually end up with a sweeter frosting when you use a flavor or extract as those are usually a sweeter lemon flavor than a real tart lemon.
 Start with 1/2 teaspoon and taste, add more to your liking if you're going that route.

 - Cane Sugar: I dust these cookies with a bit of organic cane sugar after they come out of the oven.
 Doing this immediately after baking allows the cane sugar to stick to the hot cookies.
 This also creates a nice texture!
 This part is option, feel free to skip it if you prefer.